Manning & Napier (NYSE:MN) Coverage Initiated by Analysts at StockNews.com

-StockNews.com initiated coverage on shares of Manning & Napier (NYSE:MN – Get Rating) in a research report report published on Monday.
-The brokerage issued a strong-buy rating on the asset manager’s stock.
+StockNews.com assumed coverage on shares of Manning & Napier (NYSE:MN – Get Rating) in a research note issued to investors on Tuesday.
+The firm set a “strong-buy” rating on the asset manager’s stock.

-Manning & Napier (NYSE:MN – Get Rating) last announced its earnings results on Tuesday, February 8th.
-The asset manager reported $0.35 earnings per share (EPS) for the quarter.
+Manning & Napier (NYSE:MN – Get Rating) last posted its quarterly earnings data on Tuesday, February 8th.
+The asset manager reported $0.35 earnings per share for the quarter.
+Manning & Napier had a return on equity of 34.54% and a net margin of 17.25%.
 The company had revenue of $37.82 million during the quarter.
-Manning & Napier had a net margin of 17.25% and a return on equity of 34.54%.

-Hedge funds have recently modified their holdings of the stock.
-QCI Asset Management Inc. NY boosted its holdings in Manning & Napier by 25.5% in the third quarter.
-QCI Asset Management Inc. NY now owns 2,658,118 shares of the asset manager’s stock worth $24,269,000 after acquiring an additional 540,035 shares in the last quarter.
-Dimensional Fund Advisors LP raised its holdings in Manning & Napier by 1.9% in the 4th quarter.
-Dimensional Fund Advisors LP now owns 441,288 shares of the asset manager’s stock worth $3,667,000 after purchasing an additional 8,283 shares during the period.
-Gamco Investors INC. ET AL grew its holdings in Manning & Napier by 18.1% during the fourth quarter.
-Gamco Investors INC. ET AL now owns 217,786 shares of the asset manager’s stock valued at $1,810,000 after purchasing an additional 33,372 shares during the period.
-BlackRock Inc. grew its holdings in Manning & Napier by 7.0% during the fourth quarter.
-BlackRock Inc. now owns 148,472 shares of the asset manager’s stock valued at $1,234,000 after purchasing an additional 9,676 shares during the period.
-Finally, Geode Capital Management LLC lifted its position in shares of Manning & Napier by 5.9% in the third quarter.
-Geode Capital Management LLC now owns 98,333 shares of the asset manager’s stock valued at $897,000 after acquiring an additional 5,481 shares in the last quarter.
-54.44% of the stock is currently owned by institutional investors.

 - Get a free copy of the StockNews.com research report on Manning & Napier (MN)